Te Papa: Te Papa

-Te Papa was established in 1992 by the Museum of New Zealand Te Papa Tongarewa Act 1992.
-Part of the remit for Te Papa was to explore the national identity of New Zealand.
-Te Papa Tongarewa translates literally to 'container of treasures' or in full 'container of treasured things and people that spring from mother Earth here in New Zealand'.
 The official opening took place on 14 February 1998, in a ceremony led by Prime Minister Jenny Shipley, Sir Peter Blake, and two children.
-Māori traditional instrumentalist Richard Nunns co-led the musicians at a dawn ceremony on opening day.
+Māori traditional instrumentalist Richard Nunns co-led musicians at a dawn ceremony on opening day.
 The museum had one million visitors in the first five months of operation, and between 1 and 1.3 million visits have been made in each subsequent year.
-In 2004, more space was devoted to exhibiting works from the New Zealand art collection in a long-term exhibition called Toi Te Papa: Art of the Nation.
-Filmmakers Gaylene Preston and Anna Cottrell documented the development of Te Papa in their film Getting to Our Place.
+Filmmakers Gaylene Preston and Anna Cottrell documented the development of Te Papa in their 2011 film Getting to Our Place.